CapObvios/Depth-Map-Visualizer/README.md

 ```

 ### Options and input
+**required:**
-`--depthPath` **required** – path to the depth file.
+`--depthPath` – path to the depth file.
 Depth file is required to be stored in a 16bit `.png` format in millimeter scale.
 It is then converted to float and divided by 1000 to obtain meters.
 Defaults to `'depth.png'`.
+**optional:**
 `--texturePath` – path to the texture file.
 Defaults to empty string.
 If not defined, `.mtl` will not be created.
 `--objPath` – output path and name of `.obj` file.
 Defaults to `model.obj`.
 If path or file doesn't exist, they will be created.
 `--mtlPath` – output path and name of `.mtl` file.
 Defaults to `model.mtl`.
 If path or file doesn't exist, they will be created.